isabella232/asl-dqa-web/README.md

 ##### Apache

 1. Log into server as root ```sudo su -```
+2. In apacheConf.bash script set the proper config to load, either dqa_dev or dqa_prod
-2. Run script apacheConf.bash under /data/www/dqa to install Apache conf and restart service.
+3. Run script apacheConf.bash under /data/www/dqa to install Apache conf and restart service.
 Note: this installs production version, you must add dqa_dev.conf manually to install dev version.
-3. DQA should now be accessible under ```hostname/dqa```
+4. DQA should now be accessible under ```hostname/dqa```

 ### Project Update only

 1. log into server as asluser ```sudo su - asluser```
 2. Execute updateServer.bash located in /data/www/dqa directory.
 3. Restart the Apache server `sudo apachectl restart`.